Enjoying Wholesome Food in Mexico

 Because it’s grown locally, the food is much fresher, it may not have to be refrigerated, and its transportation costs are much lower.
-In fact, most of the fruits and vegetables which are really expensive overseas, like avocados, limes, mangos and papaya are readily available at lower prices in Mexico because they are all grown locally and don’t need flying to their destination.
+Most of the fruits and vegetables which are relatively expensive overseas, like avocados, limes, mangoes and papaya are readily available at lower prices in Mexico because they are all grown locally and don’t need flying to their destination.

 If you’re living in Mexico and are willing to simplify your diet by eating more fresh food and buying less processed food, you can cut your food bill dramatically by living in Mexico.
-“Luxury” food items, like imported European cheeses, wines and imported spirits, cured hams, and other specialty foods tend to cost the same or more in Mexico as they cost in their country of origin.
+“Luxury” food items, like imported European cheeses, wines and imported spirits, some cured hams, and other specialty foods tend to cost the same or more in Mexico as they cost in their country of origin.

-If you want to learn more about the price of foods (and other goods and services) in Mexico, download the Mexico Cost of Living Report.
+If you want more details about the price of foods (and other goods and services) in Mexico, download the Mexico Cost of Living Report.
 It contains a comprehensive analysis that will enable you to consider your purchasing choices and make a detailed comparison of prices between foods, goods and services in your home country and those in Mexico.